cabinetofcuriosity/homebase/list-of-databases.md

 ## GBIF

 - Link: [GBIF](https://www.gbif.org/)
-- About:
+- About: Aggregator site that unites many the dataset from over 40,000 other datasets.
-- Type of data offered:
+- Type of data offered: It appears as though every type of dataset is offered, but it is unclear how it is able to unite this data.
-- How to access data:
+- How to access data: In addition to being able to search by research type, for example [occurance](https://www.gbif.org/occurrence/search) or [species](https://www.gbif.org/developer/species).
+There is a [API](https://www.gbif.org/developer/summary) where you can be more specific.

 ## iDigBio